 For example: Building an e-commerce website.

-Easy to implement but not that effective 😐
+Ideas that are easy to implement but not that effective.

 You feel rather ‘meh’ about this idea.
 It sounds good on paper, but you’re not quite sure.
 It’s easy to execute though, and if it works, great!
 These belong to the ‘questionable’ bin.
 Resources and time permitting, these are worth a try, but only after you’ve implemented your ‘quick wins’.
 When communicating these ideas, express why you think this may not be as effective.
 Prepare for someone to disagree.